Florida Saltwater Fishing Records

 Length Category Requirements:

-• All measurements must be made in inches to the nearest quarter of an inch.
+- All measurements will be officially recorded in inches to the nearest quarter of an inch, but may be submitted in inches or centimeters.

 Minimum Length Requirements: